aspose-total/Aspose.Total-Products/total/en/java/conversion/html-to-dxf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert HTML to DXF via Java" h2="Export HTML file to DXF within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert html file to DXF image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export HTML to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to DXF.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an HTML file to a DXF image in Java can be done in two easy steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export HTML to JPEG.
+The second step is to use the Aspose.Imaging for Java Image Processing API to render the JPEG to DXF.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their Java applications.
+It also allows developers to export HTML to JPEG, which is the first step in converting an HTML file to a DXF image.

+Aspose.Imaging for Java is an advanced image processing API that enables developers to create, edit, and convert images from within their Java applications.
+It also allows developers to render JPEG to DXF, which is the second step in converting an HTML file to a DXF image.

+Both Aspose.PDF for Java and Aspose.Imaging for Java are part of the Aspose.Total for Java package, which provides developers with a comprehensive set of APIs for manipulating documents, images, and other file formats.
+With Aspose.Total for Java, developers can easily convert HTML files to DXF images in Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}